rdeodoo/odoo-toolbox/team-lead/README.md

 ## Put others first, always

-Stop doing what you are doing when someone ask for help.
+Stop doing what you are doing when someone asks for help.

-If you can't figure something for someone, dig yourself until you find the solution.
-Don't ask them to figure things for you.
-You are here to serve them, not the other way.
+If you can't figure something out for someone, dig yourself until you find the solution.
+Don't ask them to figure things out for yourself.
+You are here to serve them, not the other way around.

 ## Overestimate their time, underestimate yours